rchillyard/TableParser/README.md

 If you simply need to write a table to CSV (comma-separated value) format, then use the _toCsv_ method.
 More control can be gained by using _CsvTableRenderer\[T] and CsvRenderer\[T]_ for a particular type _T_.

+These require customizable (implicit) evidence parameters and is defined as follows:

+    case class CsvTableRenderer[T: CsvRenderer : CsvGenerator]()(implicit csvAttributes: CsvAttributes) extends Renderer[Table[T], Seq[String]]

+CsvRenderer\[T] determines the layout of the rows, while CsvGenerator\[T] determines the header.
+CsvAttributes specify the delimiter and quote characters for the output.
+Instances of each can be created using methods in CsvRenderers and CsvGenerators respectively.
+Appropriate methods are:
+* sequenceRenderer, optionRenderer, renderer1,  renderer2, renderer3, etc.
+* sequenceGenerator, optionGenerato, generator1,  generator2, generator3, etc.

+As usual, the standard types are pre-defined (for Int, Double, etc.).

 ## String Rendering

 There is currently only one implementation of String rendering, and that is Json rendering.